samisbakedham/finn/doc/mining/install_windows.md

 {"id":"Stratum","jsonrpc":"2.0","method":"job","params":{"difficulty":1,"height":1151,"job_id":0,"pre_pow":"0001000000000000047f000000005dca547e0000072fb559593ebaed969308cefd2042c2e8384fbf62497c5a4f716bde7c710b9b34c1a4b411b494185053db66c9f7f661b9507d65a334495e7915372232d5362b2f2390b11ffcefef38ca3aed681a86a54643d8616a8c0e9d3b2c94d26772a0af3f1fcb38a62f84fa18aa906b94e02df1a2fde187512461dbdb14a8785bd4c20bada01d7f2d0732b8ed59902155c765286a81267e23bab3ae57a29ced0f62000000000000000000000000000000000000000000000000000000000000000000000000000008fe00000000000008fe0000000cf02a33580000019f"}}
 ```

-## Setup mwc-node to run a miner on a different host
+## Setup finn-node to run a miner on a different host

-Please update the config for your mwc-node.
+Please update the config for your finn-node.

-- Stop mwc-node if it is running.
-Please let mwc-wallet run in listening mode.
+- Stop finn-node if it is running.
+Please let finn-wallet run in listening mode.
-- Edit `~/.mwc/mwc-server.toml` with your favorite editor.
+- Edit `~/.finn/finn-server.toml` with your favorite editor.

 Change the value for `enable_stratum_server` and `stratum_server_addr`
 ```